David W. Patten: Battle of Crooked River

 The wounded Patten was carried from the battlefield to the home of Stephen Winchester, four miles distant.
 En route he was visited by Joseph Smith, Hyrum Smith, and his wife.
 Patten reiterated his testimony of the church to his visitors.
 Upon seeing her husband dying, Ann Patten exclaimed, "Oh God!
 Oh my husband!
 How pale you look."
-His final words to his wife were, "Whatever you do else, O do not deny the faith," after which he addressed the others in the room saying, "I feel that I have kept the faith, I have finished my course, henceforth there is laid up for me a crown, which the Lord will give me."
+His final words to his wife were, "Whatever you do else, O do not deny the faith," after which he addressed the others in the room.
 Moments after this, about 10 p.m., he died.
 Regarding Patten's death, Joseph Smith said, "There lies a man who has done just as he said he would—he has laid down his life for his friends."
 Patten was buried in an unmarked grave on October 27, 1838, in Far West, Missouri.

 Legacy

 After Patten's death, the Quorum of the Twelve Apostles did not have twelve apostles again until 1841, when Lyman Wight was ordained.
 Between Patten’s death and Wight's ordination, John E. Page, John Taylor, Wilford Woodruff, George A. Smith, and Willard Richards had been ordained and added to the Quorum to replace Patten and apostles who had been excommunicated.

 Shortly after the Battle of Crooked River, Missouri Executive Order 44 was issued by Missouri Governor Lilburn W. Boggs.
 Only days later, the Latter Day Saints living in the community of Haun's Mill were attacked by a mob and experienced many casualties.
 These events ultimately led to the expulsion of the Latter Day Saints from Missouri.

-After Patten's death, Wilford Woodruff wrote, "Thus fell the noble David W. Patten as a martyr for the cause of God and he will receive a martyr's crown.
-He was valiant in the testimony of Jesus Christ while he lived upon the earth.
-He was a man of great faith and the power of God was with him.
-He was brave to a fault, even too brave to be preserved ....
-Many of the sick were healed and devils cast out under his administration."
+After Patten's death, Wilford Woodruff lionized Patten as a martyr and ascribed unspecified miraculous healings to his administration.
 In Doctrine and Covenants section 124, a revelation states, "David Patten I have taken unto myself; behold, his priesthood no man taketh from him."